Uganda implements new health system integration technology

 The mHero Connector was built off the SMS-based health communication platform, mHero, which was launched in 2014 by IntraHealth International and UNICEF amid the Ebola crisis in West Africa to help health ministries connect with frontline health workers via SMS messages to collect and share information helpful for a rapid response to Ebola.
 Funded by Digital Square, the mHero Connector was launched in 2020 to further support the use of mHero by enabling integration between multiple systems, for example RapidPro, DHIS2 and iHRIS.
 Uganda has now become the first country to implement the mHero Connector to enable an integration between the RapidPro based, FamilyConnect, and the iHRIS based, Community Health Worker Registry.

 Uganda is still lagging behind on a number of key Sustainable Development Goals (SDGs) specifically Goal 3 on good health and well-being.
-According to the 2019 UNICEF Annual Report, more than 1.2 million children suffered malaria, pneumonia or diarrhea in at least 28 districts in Uganda classified as “high-burden”.
+According to the 2019 UNICEF Annual Report, more than 1.2 million children suffered malaria, pneumonia or diarrhoea in at least 28 districts in Uganda classified as “high-burden”.
 Similarly, mothers – so important to the survival of children – are still being lost to preventable deaths.
 According to joint UNICEF and World Health Organisation (WHO) child and maternal health estimates for 2020, maternal deaths are nearly 50 times higher for women in sub-Saharan Africa.

 Uganda is the first country in the world to implement the mHero Connector and many other countries are now expressing interest to IntraHealth International as the opportunities for how the mHero Connector can support the COVID-19 response and mitigation are being realised.